mattjacobs23/MisInfo/README.md

 Special thanks to [Mihail Eric](https://www.mihaileric.com/) for drastically improving my understanding of machine learning architecture.

 ## About Me
 I have a master of science in physics and am transitioning to the AI/Machine Learning industry.
-If you have any questions about me, this project, or anything else, feel free to reach out
+If you have any questions about me, this project, or anything else, feel free to reach out:
 * [LinkedIn](https://www.linkedin.com/in/matt-jacobs-23007/)